Our guide to Printers 3D...

 Aplications of 3D Printing

-3D printers have obvious applications in architecture and product design, allowing designers to print complex prototypes at the push of a button, and 3D printers are already widely adopted in these industries.
-However 3D printing also has applications in a wide variety of other fields including industrial design, engineering and construction, automotive, aerospace, dental and medical industries, education, civil engineering, fashion, jewelry and footwear, amongst others.
+These machines have obvious applications in architecture and product design, allowing designers to print complex prototypes at the push of a button, and they are already widely adopted in these industries.
+However it also has applications in a wide variety of other fields including industrial design, engineering and construction, automotive, aerospace, dental and medical industries, education, civil engineering, fashion, jewelry and footwear, amongst others.

-Here are some real-world examples demonstrating the applications of 3D printing:
+Here are some real-world examples demonstrating the applications:

-If the handle on a householder's washing machine broke in the days before 3D printing, they would have to order a new part and wait for it to be delivered.
-Now, if they owned a 3D printer they could go online and download a 3D file, and print a replacement there and then.
+In the old days, if the handle on a householder's washing machine broke, they would have to order a new part and wait for it to be delivered.
+Now, they could go online and download a 3D file, and print a replacement there and then.
 If they owned a 3D scanner they could scan the object, creating the 3D file themselves.

-The same principal applies to just about any simple object, with consumers able to purchase the design online and print them at home.
+The same principal applies to just about any simple object, like a phone cover, with consumers able to purchase the design online and print them at home.
 This could revolutionise manufacturing, reducing costs (as shipping, warehousing and shop storefronts are no longer required), and potentially reducing our carbon footprint.